mealie-recipes/mealie/docs/docs/documentation/getting-started/features.md

 ### Backups

 The backups page provides a full system backup of your installation including all assets and images related to recipes.
 These are archived into a zip file and stored on the server but can also be downloaded through the UI.
-Due to some issues in the past Mealie no longer performs automatic backups, **it is advised that during setup you also setup a backup strategy to ensure your data is not lost.**
+Due to some issues in the past, Mealie no longer performs automatic backups; **it is advised that during setup you also setup a backup strategy to ensure your data is not lost.**

 [Backups Demo](https://demo.mealie.io/admin/backups){ .md-button .md-button--primary }